sunil-dhaka/sunil-dhaka.github.io/about.markdown

 Hello ☻!
 My name is Sunil Dhaka.
 I am a post graduate student at [IIT Kanpur](https://www.iitk.ac.in).

 **What is this website for?**
-It is a reference website for technical things that might come handy in future myself.
+It is a reference website for technical things that might come handy for future myself.
 If it helps, then good for you.